JacobSanford/docker-mariadb-snapshot/docs/important-considerations.md

     --default-character-set=${DB_DEFAULT_CHARSET}
 ```

-## Backup Consistency and Atomic State
+## Snapshot Consistency and Atomic State
 ### Overview
 The combination of `--single-transaction` and `--skip-lock-tables` provides **point-in-time consistency for InnoDB tables only**.
 Generally, this is likely 'good enough' for many applications using InnoDB as the primary storage engine.
 Non-transactional storage engines (MyISAM, MEMORY, etc.) are not locked and may be captured in an inconsistent state if modified during backup.

-For more detailed information about consistency, storage engine implications, cross-engine consistency issues, and how to audit your database, see the [Backup Consistency and Atomic State](backup-consistency.md) guide.
+For more detailed information about consistency, storage engine implications, cross-engine consistency issues, and how to audit your database, see the [Snapshot Consistency and Atomic State](consistency.md) guide.

 ## Guaranteeing Snapshot Consistency
 For high-reliability snapshots, a [MariaDB](https://mariadb.org){target="_blank"}/[MySQL](https://www.mysql.com){target="_blank"} server must be placed into a read-only state before the snapshot is taken.